dev-francesca-mazzeo/E-commerceApp/README.md

 - Assignment of roles to users, such as regular user or administrator.
 - Shopping cart management, including creating new shopping carts and adding products to carts.
 - Product management, including adding, editing, and deleting products.
+- Refresh token support for secure authentication.

+## CRUD Operations

+- **User Management**: You can perform CRUD operations on users, including creating, reading, updating, and deleting user accounts.

+- **Shopping Cart Management**: You can create and manage shopping carts, add products to carts, and update cart contents.

+- **Product Management**: CRUD operations for products, including adding new products, updating existing ones, and deleting products.

 ## Running the Application